 Shot of a Mayan pyramid, which looks very different to the Anasazi tower, but Nimoy wonders if they’re connected.
 There are lots of interesting shots here of archaeological sites, but the argument is a little repetitive.
 Robert Hicks of the University of Arizona says that the alignments on the Pueblo site of Casa Grande is similar to Mayan sites.

-The best re-enactment yet as a bunch of people in costumes cast their shadows on the Pueblo walls as Nimoy says that Hicks’ theory isn’t popular amongst anthropologists.
+The best re-enactment yet as a bunch of people in costumes cast their shadows on the Pueblo walls as Nimoy says that Hicks’ theory isn’t popular among anthropologists.

 Back from the ad break, we’re looking at Charco Canyon, a truly impressive Pueblo site.
 Dr Williams is there to make a siting of the sun at the solstice.
 There is an alignment of light from one window against another window on the solstice.